 In a large pan, melt the butter over medium heat.
 When melted, add the seasoning mix.
 Cook for 30 seconds until the spices are fragrant.
 Add the flour and cook, stirring constantly, until everything bubbles slightly and looks incorporated, about 2-3 minutes.
 The color should be light to medium brown.

 Turn off the heat, then add half of the cheese a few handfuls at a time, ensuring the cheese melts before adding more.
 Grate in the fresh nutmeg and stir to combine.
+Stir in the drained pasta until the pasta is thoroughly incorporated with the cheese sauce.

 Take a 9x13 inch baking dish and add 1/2 of the mac and cheese to the bottom of the dish, spreading evenly.
 Layer on 1/2 of the remaining cheese then the remaining mac and cheese.
 Finish by evenly layering on the last of the shredded cheese.